teiniker/teiniker-lectures-arduino/basics/README.md

 # Microcontroller Programming Basics

-The basic programming techniques for microcontrollers are shown using the ATMega328P.
+The basic programming techniques for microcontrollers are shown using the **ATMega328P**.
 The techniques used can also easily be applied to other microcontrollers as well.

-The microcontroller directly incorporates the hardware components used:
+The microcontroller directly incorporates the **hardware components** used:

 * [Serial Communication (UART)](serial/)
 * [I/O Ports](io-ports/)